FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

         # Compute horizontal and vertical gradients
         vgrad = im1_gray[0:-2, :] - im1_gray[1:-1, :]
         hgrad = im1_gray[:, 0:-2] - im1_gray[:, 1:-1]
+	_Print/display the resulting shapes and images to understand the commands._

-## 2. Synthetic Noising and Quality Assessement
+## 2. Synthetic Image Noising and Quality Assessement

 In this section you will experience synthetic image noising and quality assessment.
-For that end the scikit-image python package is used.
+For that end, the scikit-image python package is used.

    1. Generate a map of white Gaussian noise with standard deviation 50.
 Display its distribution through an histogram.
 Add the noise to im1.